bluecmd/fortigate_exporter/EXAMPLES.md

 PromQL is an advanced language and proper usage of it requires one to both understand the language itself and how the metrics one has are constructed.

-To help all the users of this exporter, here are some examples to illustrate how one could use the power of PromQL to query interesting facts about one's environment.
+To help the users of this exporter, here are some examples to illustrate how one could use the power of PromQL to query interesting facts about one's environment.